I’ve had a conviction lately.

 It’s something I’ve known to be important for some time, but now it comes to me as clear as day.
 The proverbial lightbulb has cut on and the pieces of the puzzle are now beginning to shape the whole picture in a way that I feel more comfortable articulating.

-We can’t talk about faith and mental health without talking about culture.
+We can’t talk about mental health without talking about culture.

 And some may be thinking, well duh Brittney, that was your big light bulb moment?

 It wasn’t so much this statement but the nuances that weave together and the dynamics that exist between culture and mental health, which make it so important that they coexist.
-I’ve talked a lot about the intersection between faith and mental health.
-I believe the soul is the most valuable thing that we have and our most important treasure at the end of the day, so yes faith is huge.
-But if we’re truly going to have a holistic approach that leads to the healing and recovery of ourselves and others then we must also be culturally competent.
+If we’re truly going to have a holistic approach that leads to the healing and recovery of ourselves and others then we must also be culturally competent.

 Okay, this is no new idea.
 But for those who are wanting to dig more into this intersectionality, let’s walk through it together.